 6. J2 Famous Crispy Curry Puff

-Not forgetting J2 Famous Crispy Curry Puff – a Michelin Bib Gourmand hawker stall located at Amoy Street Food Centre.
-Their Crispy Curry Chicken Puff ($1.20) tends to sell out early so if you snooze, you lose.
-If not, their Crispy Sardine Puff ($1.20) will suffice too.
+A curry puff list isn’t complete without mentioning J2 Famous Crispy Curry Puff, a Michelin Bib Gourmand hawker stall located in Amoy Street Food Centre.
+Their Crispy Curry Chicken Puff ($1.80) tends to sell out early so if you snooze, you lose.
+If not, their Crispy Sardine Puff ($1.80) will suffice too.
 The sardine has a nice balance of sweet and tangy flavours without being overpowering.
 Expect a crumbly mess from the crispy and flaky skin, and a burst of the fillings from inside.
 Be there early and beat the lunch crowd if you want to get your hands on these goodies!

 Address: 7 Maxwell Road, #01-21, Amoy Street Food Centre, Singapore 069111

 J2 Famous Crispy Curry Puff is not a halal-certified eatery.

 Not many people know about Soon Soon Huat Crispy Curry Puff, which is nestled along the tranquil street of East Coast Road.
 Their curry puffs are priced between $1.50 to $2.
 Get their Chicken Potato with Egg Curry Puff ($2), as it is great for breakfasts and tea breaks.
 Its exterior is crispy and thin, with layers which resemble contour lines on a map.
 The filling is mildly flavoured and savoury, so even kids can enjoy this snack.
 The potatoes are on the chunkier side compared to regular curry puffs so it feels more shiok.
 If you’re a durian lover like me, you might want to try their Durian Puffs ($2.80) as well.